dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 # Summary
 [summary]: #summary

 Hyperdrive archives are the top-level abstraction in Dat.
 They provide an interface for listing, reading, and writing files and folders.
-Each Hyperdrive is constructed using two Hypercore registers: one for representing the file metadata, and the other for representing the file content.
+Each Hyperdrive is constructed using two Hypercore feeds: one for representing the file metadata, and the other for representing the file content.

 As an example, consider a folder with two files: